-- This vehicle is designed and manufactured for off-road use only.
-It is illegal to operate this vehicle on any public street, road, or highway.
-Such use is prohibited by law. - Check the laws and regulations in force before choosing where to operate this vehicle.
-It is illegal to operate this vehicle on public lands where vehicles its size are prohibited. - Never make any modifications to the engine, drive system, mechanical or electrical systems of your UTV.
-Never install aftermarket parts or accessories intended to increase the speed or power of your UTV. - Failure to follow these warnings increases the possibility of accidents leading to DEATH or SERIOUS INJURY! - Additionally, failure to follow these requirements will void the Warranty on your UTV.
+• This vehicle is designed and manufactured for off-road use.

+•Check the laws and regulations in force before choosing where to operate this vehicle.
+It is illegal to operate this vehicle on public lands where vehicles its size are prohibited.

+• Never make any modifications to the engine, drive system, mechanical or electrical systems of your UTV.
+Never install aftermarket parts or accessories intended to increase the speed or power of your UTV.

+• Failure to follow these warnings increases the possibility of accidents leading to DEATH or SERIOUS INJURY!

+● Additionally, failure to follow these requirements will void the Warranty on your UTV.